Lewis handed guilty verdict in 2020 homicide case

 FAIRMONT — After three days of testimony and arguments, a Marion County Circuit Court jury handed down a guilty verdict Thursday against David Hunter Lewis for the 2020 murder of Dylan Matthew Harr.

-Lewis, 21, of Bridgeport, was charged and found guilty of first-degree murder and the use of a firearm during the commission of a felony.
+Lewis, 21, of Bridgeport, was charged and found guilty of second-degree murder and the use of a firearm during the commission of a felony.
+He was originally facing a charge of first-degree murder.

 The final witness from the prosecution was Kellie Goldsmith, who was Lewis’ girlfriend at the time of the murder.
 Goldsmith was compliant with the police throughout the investigation and testified against Lewis Thursday.